- Military Life Cycle

 Veterans Affairs programs

-The Department of Veterans Affairs offers programs that help cover the cost of tuition not only for service members and veterans, but also for their dependents, such as:
+The Department of Veterans Affairs offers programs that help cover the cost of tuition for service members and veterans, and for immediate family members, such as:

-- The Marine Gunnery Sergeant John David Fry Scholarship: a grant available for children and spouses of service members who died in the line of duty after September 10, 2001.
+- The Marine Gunnery Sergeant John David Fry Scholarship: A grant available for children and spouses of service members who died in the line of duty after Sept.
+11, 2001.

 Other financial aid